 HMSA offers a variety of well-being tools, programs and services to take care of you and your family.
-Visit hmsa.com/wellbeing to find the latest benefits available to our members.
+Visit https://msa.com/wellbeing to find the latest benefits available and to verify your eligibility.
+Members must meet HMSA's eligibility criteria and guidelines for certain programs.